dsmiles/matillion-task/README.md

 ## API Key
 The API key has been removed from the code.
 It can be set via system environment variable, or from the command line.
 In my case, I've configured a profile within IntelliJ to set the key via System Env.

+## GitHub Actions
+A GitHub Actions workflow is set up to build and run tests with Maven on each push to all branches and on all pull requests.
+You can find the workflow file in the .github/workflows directory, named `build.yml`.

+An API key is stored securely within GitHub Secrets.
+The workflow retrieves this API key and uses it to set an environment variable during the build and test stages.
+This API key is required for the tests to access external services or resources.

+For security, the API key is not visible in the logs and is automatically obscured by GitHub.

 ## Usage
 To run the test framework, follow these steps: